Social Media wants to answer two questions:

 Like it has always been.

 Social Media is a world ruled for better or worse by those with the skills to market themselves and push their opinions as facts.
 Sometimes they’re right and we’d do well to listen, sometimes they’re wrong and should be ignored, but the precentages are no better or worse than anywhere else in society.
 All we’ve done is switch out old world sociological signals like wealth, class and appearance for their psychological equivalents and further obfuscated the entire thing by putting everyone behind a semi-anonymous wall of technology.
+We even hire the right company for your attorney SEO to attract new clients and engage lawyers into the marketing process.

 Social Media has allowed good people to do good things and bad people to do bad things on an unprecedented scale and at an unprecedented rate.
 It might be time for us to stop looking at it like some kind of Utopian dogma or evil, marketing fad and see it for what it is, a startlingly accurate look at how societies as a whole function — for better or for worse.